OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/active-directory-b2c/active-directory-b2c-devquickstarts-web-node.md

   });
 });

-// Array toohold users who have signed in var users = [];
+// Array to hold users who have signed in var users = [];

 var findByEmail = function(email, fn) {